 Know your audience

-You need to take into account how knowledgeable or experienced your audience is in the matter you are writing about.
+When working within legal jobs, it's a necessity to take into account how knowledgeable or experienced your audience is in the matter you are writing about.
 Once you have established this you can then decide what kind of language to use.
 It is usually preferable to tone down unnecessary complexity, vary the sentence structure and avoid legal jargon.

 Documents sent to court normally have a set look and feel.
 People who have completed ILSPA’s Legal Secretaries Diploma course will be aware of this from the drafting tasks in the Civil Litigation section of the course.
 If you are unsure of the formatting of a document you must consult with someone who does know or consider undertaking further training.